Anyone who has ever gotten sober started out by not using or drinking on a given day — those first 24 hours. Obvious, right? Perhaps. Perhaps not.

 The reward might be internal: they notice their mind is a little clearer on that first day.
 Or perhaps they wake up without a hangover.
 Or they don’t tell a lie for a day.
 Or they don’t have to scavenge for money for drugs.

-The reward might be external: maybe you look your loved one in the eye and smile gently.
+The reward might be external: maybe you look your Loved One in the eye and smile gently.
 Maybe you scrunch them on the shoulder, letting them feel the warmth of connection.

 What’s so cool about rewards is that the recipient doesn’t have to realize she’s getting the reward, for it to work.
 Rewards work on a deeper level.
-The reward gives her a good feeling, so the person then seeks to repeat the behavior that produced the reward.
+The reward gave her a good feeling, so the person then seeks to repeat the behavior that produced the reward.
 It’s the feeling created by the reward that makes the difference.

-You are in your loved one’s life.
+You are in your Loved One’s life.
 Trying to control what they do doesn’t work.
 But you do have control over your actions.
 You can allow natural consequences – those stumbles that can drive them to want to quit.
 You can add in rewards, producing that good feeling that can motivate them to stay sober for a little while longer.

 Studies show that the right reward, carefully timed, can compete with the need to use drugs or to drink.

 Like so much of this work, it’s in the details.
-The principle you want to apply is to allow your loved one to experience the natural consequences of their use when it’s safe to do so.
+The principle you want to apply is to allow your Loved One to experience the natural consequences of their use when it’s safe to do so.
 And reward them when they aren’t using.
 This is an action you can take that can help shift the balance towards sobriety.